CSE237SP2021/project-cardgameapp/README.txt

 What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)

+You can run our program by cloning our develpment branch, finding it in on your computer through the terminal, and running ./cardgameapp.sh on the command line.